 MPC’s Burnham Award for Excellence in Planning, named in honor of Daniel H. Burnham, creator of the 1909 Plan of Chicago, encourages sensible growth by honoring visionary planning efforts with demonstrated results in the Chicago metropolitan region.

-Every year, a committee of planning and community development experts from around the region evaluates nominees and determines the winner of the Burnham Award by selecting the plan that demonstrates results in one or all of the following categories:
+Every year, MPC evaluates nominees and determines the winner of the Burnham Award by selecting the plan that demonstrates results in one or all of the following categories:

 - Creating more livable communities through better integration of land use and housing; management of water and energy resources; improvement of parks and open space; and promotion of local food.